KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 **Finding:**
 You take damage when you plunge on this spot at Dainichi island bridge, this happens with any type of weapon.
-The damage is likely counted as from plunge, as it is close to the max plunge dmg, and Xiao is unaffected.
+The damage is likely counted as from plunge, as it is close to the max plunge DMG, and Xiao is unaffected.

 **Evidence:**